We have not had a good gardening article for a while, so here’s some easy advice for acidic or high alkaline soils, we see this a lot in the west.

 Tip: Depending on your soil type and the initial level of pH, you should choose an appropriate rate of limestone to add.
 You can make a decision on the right application rate based on the results as well as recommendations after soil testing.

 - Hydrated Lime: This lime solution contains water as well as quicklime.
 Thanks to the water, calcium hydroxide makes its way out of calcium carbonate.
 If you use hydrated lime as a soil additive, the pH level will quickly be altered, and the soil will soon turn more alkaline.
-However, you should control over the application rate since the improper application can lead to too alkaline soil.
+However, you should control the application rate since the improper application can lead to too alkaline soil.

-Tip: Take cautions when you use hydrated lime since this substance is highly corrosive and can cause skin burns.
+Tip: Take caution when you use hydrated lime since this substance is highly corrosive and can cause skin burns.
 You should equip yourself with protective clothes, dust mask, gloves, goggles, and boots.
 Meanwhile, you can feel free to use pelletized or ground lime since using this substance is safer and simpler.

 I highly recommend you to add lime deep down into the garden soil.
 This is because all lime additives work far better this way than when they stay only on the top.
 So, when you apply limestone to the garden, you should also combine it with fall watering and core aeration.